jd89j12dsa/ddse/Scheme_BF-IPE-P/README.md

 sudo make install
 ```

   b.
-Replace the original ipe.py with the optmized version
+Replace the original ipe.py with the optimized version

 ```